mercuryy-1337/DebridMediaOrganiser/README.md

 - Renames episodes according to plex's series naming convention (new feature)
 - Stores created symlinks and checks existing symlinks before processing files
 - filter out sample files
+- refresh plex library upon successful creation of symlinks

 ### Known issues/bugs
 - The first show that's processed doesn't get queried through TMDB.
 - ~~Multi-episode files are named according to the first episode in the file. e.g 'showname.s01e01e02.mkv' becomes 'showname - s01e01 - show_info {resolution}.mkv'~~ Now fixed.

+### N.B
+- This script is designed to work in a linux environment as Plex on windows doesn't resolve symlinks properly
+- This script completeley disregards specials if they're not formatted like normal episodes e.g 'S00E01 - Special.mkv' will be renamed and organised but something like '{showname} - Special.mkv' will be skipped

 # Requirements
 - Python 3.x